franpanteli/Python-Bootcamp-Module-10-Errors-and-Exceptions-Handling/README.md

 This repository is organised into the following sections:

-1. **Jupyter Notebooks - Errors and Exception Handling:**
-   This directory contains Jupyter notebooks that cover various aspects of error and exception handling in Python.
+1. **Jupyter Notebooks - Errors and Exception Handling:** this directory contains Jupyter notebooks that cover various aspects of error and exception handling in Python.
    - [01-Errors and Exceptions Handling](Jupyter%20Notebooks%20-%20Errors%20and%20Exception%20Handling/01-Errors%20and%20Exceptions%20Handling.ipynb)
    - [02-Errors and Exceptions Homework](Jupyter%20Notebooks%20-%20Errors%20and%20Exception%20Handling/02-Errors%20and%20Exceptions%20Homework.ipynb)
    - [03-Errors and Exceptions Homework - Solution](Jupyter%20Notebooks%20-%20Errors%20and%20Exception%20Handling/03-Errors%20and%20Exceptions%20Homework%20-%20Solution.ipynb)